Western Rite Orthodoxy: Independent Western Orthodox churches and monasteries

 There are a number of independent Western Orthodox congregations and monasteries.

+Notable figures

+Important figures in the history of the Orthodox West Rite include Julian Joseph Overbeck, Fr.
+Michael Keiser, and Saints John Maximovitch, and Tikhon of Moscow, the Patron Saint of the Orthodox Western Rite.
+Another prominent figure is Fr.
+Dennis Chambault of Paris, a reputed wonderworker and healer, whom many regard as a saint.

 Liturgy

 Western Rite parishes do not all utilize the same liturgy, but often use a particular liturgy depending upon their individual affiliations prior to entering Eastern Orthodoxy.
 At present, there are different liturgies available to Western Rite parishes: